4dn-dcic/4dn-cloud-infra/docs/deploy_new_account.rst

       free to send us a bug report.
     * Check Lambda logs for the various lambdas in the step function to ensure no crashes/errors are occurring there.
 Those can also be reported to us in a bug report.
+    * Check that all references files were successfully sync'd to your files bucket.